• Skip to primary navigation

 These little fruits are native to Mexico and look like little green tomatoes with a dry husk wrapping around the outside.
 They come in a variety of colors – usually green (most common), but also purple, yellow and orange.
 When cooked, they all turn a light, lovely greenish-yellow.

-Raw tomatillos have a tangy, acid, citrusy flavor.
+Raw tomatillos have a tangy, acidic, citrusy flavor.
 But when roasted, they have a bright, fresh flavor which makes them perfect for verde sauce.

 Like tomatoes, tomatillos belong to the nightshade family of plants, along with potatoes, eggplant and peppers.